 Would you do the dishes without soap?
 Would you wash your hands with just water?
-Something to similarly think about when it comes to cleaning your floors without detergent.
-(It is highly recommended.)
+Think about this when it comes to cleaning your floors without detergent.
+(Hint: using detergent is highly recommended.)
 Learn why scrubbing your floor with detergent will help remove allergens and germs, which can have a positive impact on the health of those in your facility.

 Our floor cleaning professionals are your best resource to help you choose the best detergent based on your floors, but here’s a guide to choosing the best floor detergent that may help you narrow it down.

-Your Operator’s Manual will recommend a service schedule for your floor scrubber or sweeper, but we typically recommend after every 100 hours of use.
+Your Operator’s Manual will recommend a service schedule for your floor scrubber or sweeper, but we typically recommend maintenance after every 100 hours of use.
 We offer a flat rate Planned Maintenance Program on a schedule that can be tailored to your specific equipment needs with Monthly, Quarterly, Annual, and Semi-annual plans.

 Yes!
-If you’re in the greater Chicago, IL area and the greater Charlotte, NC area, our trained Service Technicians will perform local repairs of all sweeper and scrubber models.
+At 8 of our locations, including Chicago, IL, Charlotte, NC, Houston and Dallas, TX, our trained Service Technicians will perform local repairs of all floor sweeper and scrubber models.
 For service in other areas of the country, we’ll connect you with experienced technicians from our partner service providers.
 Our Bulldog Scrubbers are serviced nationwide.
 Contact us to see if we perform service in your area.

-First, locate your machine’s parts manual.
+First, locate your floor cleaning machine parts manual.
 Then identify your part number and type it into our site’s search bar.
 Still not finding what you need?
 Contact us and our Parts Specialist will gladly help.